 Options available at Taylor Health and Wellness Center with Taylor Health and Wellness provider order:

-- Scheduling injection appointments in Treatment Clinic for administration using stock medication (fees will include medication and injection fee.)
-Brand name and Generic options are available.
+- Scheduling injection appointments in Treatment Clinic for administration using stock medication (fees will include medication and injection fee).
+Generic options are available.

 - Scheduling injection appointment in Treatment Clinic for administration using patient provided medication.
 Patient obtains medication from pharmacy of their choice and brings to Treatment Clinic.
 (Fee will be for injection fee only.)